 Login with your member password below to see your content

 Welcome to Italy!
-At Palermo Airport you will be met by an English speaking driver who will accompany you to the 4* Hotel in San Vito Lo Capo, right on the coast about an hour plus from Palermo, Sicily’s flamboyant and feisty Capital: the crossroads of civilizations for thousands of years!
+At Palermo Airport, you will be met by an English-speaking driver who will accompany you to the 4* Hotel in San Vito Lo Capo.
+The hotel is right on the coast and about an hour plus from Palermo, Sicily’s flamboyant and feisty capital: the crossroads of civilizations for thousands of years!

-An old Sicilian man once told me that the history of Sicily and the spirit of the Sicilians is found in the wild places of the island.
+An old Sicilian man once told me that the history of Sicily and the spirit of the Sicilians are found in the wild places of the island.

-Many, many centuries ago most of the island was a wild place indeed where journeys between towns meant surviving the bandits of the interior.
+Many, many centuries ago, most of the island was indeed a wild place, where journeys between towns meant surviving the bandits of the interior.
 It was in these wild places that the indomitable spirit of the Sicilians was forged.
-Few still exist, but the wild nature reserve and the coast of Baia Santa Margherita, near San Vito Lo Capo, helps you to understand the very soul of Sicily.
+Few still exist, but the wild nature reserve and the coast of Baia Santa Margherita, near San Vito Lo Capo, help you understand the very soul of Sicily.

 In the evening, your driver will pick you up and accompany you to one of the lovely Italian restaurants in the picturesque little village itself, still mainly untouched by tourism.

 Before your dinner, enjoy a stroll through the streets.
 The most striking building is the fortress-church of the Santuario di San Vito, dedicated to the town's patron saint.

 Visit the fascinating marine museum, the Museo del Mare, with exhibits including archaeological finds from local shipwrecks.